levihuayuzhang/icare/README.md

 Student Number: 2721652z

 ## Description
-This is a distributed system based on Microservice architecture implemented by Spring Cloud Framework
+This is a distributed system based on Microservice architecture implemented by Spring Cloud Framework.

+The government will own and manage a central clinic database that can be accessed by hospital(doctors) and patients.

+I aim to make this system have strong robustness and high handling capacity with low latency, and can be applied in the industry.

 ## Environment Information: